-No idea what I’m watching, but the soundtrack slaps.
+No idea what I’m watching, and having a blast.
+Plus this soundtrack slaps.

 “Don’t think about it, just feel it”: I took the scientist’s advice, and enjoyed Tenet all the more for it.
 I daresay it might also work well for watching certain other Christopher Nolan films, which often seem to perform intellectualism without actually being intellectual – a feature which seems to piss off certain people (including, from time to time, me).
 As in those other films, Tenet presents an idea which at first seems clever, which then stops making sense once thought through, which in turn makes its execution seem clever once again for, if nothing else, its commitment to stylised distraction and tactile, analogue craft (shooting on film, practical effects, and even capturing performances both forwards and backwards).